-As an extra precaution, I always put the bag in a large bowl, because inevitably that darn bag is going to leak.
+As an extra precaution, I always put the bag in a large bowl or roasting pan, because inevitably that darn bag is going to leak.
 You don’t want beef juice and brine all over your fridge.

 Let the beef get acquainted in the brine for 5-7 days.
 Most people tell you to toss the meat around every now and then for even coverage, but if you don’t, it’s not the end of the world.

 After the week of brining, you’ll rinse the beef off and get it ready for the rub.

 This rub has similar flavors to the brine, but you don’t need to add any more salt.
 It starts with a base of black pepper, coriander seeds and mustard seeds.
 I like to toast them in a skillet to release their essential oils.

 Then, add some sugar, smoked paprika and fresh garlic, and pulse them in food chopper for a quick grind.
 For the sugar, I use coconut palm sugar in my rubs because I like the texture and its slower melt factor, but you can also use granulated, brown, raw or turbinado sugar.